Food Control CertHE

 Kitchen Facilities

-You will use the kitchens for a variety of tasks where you develop understanding of food processing relevant to industry and Local Authority food inspection, including how risks are controlled, such as sous vide, investigating gas analysis of modified atmosphere packed products, and conducting a mock kitchen inspection.
+You will use the kitchens for a variety of tasks where you develop understanding of food processing relevant to industry and local authority food inspection including: how risks are controlled in processes such as sous vide, investigating gas analysis of modified atmosphere packed products, and conducting a mock kitchen inspection.

-You may have the opportunity to take part in a mock court room trial in the moot court which helps you to get a realistic experience of being cross examined on your prosecution file.
+You may have the opportunity to take part in a mock court trial in the moot room, which helps you to get a realistic experience of being cross examined, on your prosecution file.

 Careers and opportunities

-There is a big emphasis on practice during this course and you will be taught by an experienced teaching team who impart their own research and professional expertise into their teaching.
-This is supplemented by practitioners and professionals from industry and various regulatory authorities (please note that staff may be subject to change).
+There is a big emphasis on practice during this course and the experienced teaching team will bring their own research and professional expertise into their teaching.
+We aim to supplement this with contributions from practitioners and professionals from the industry and various regulatory authorities (subject to availability)2.

-The course has been designed for those who wish to become Food Safety Inspectors or Auditors by covering the requirements of the Chartered Institute of Environmental Health’s (CIEH) Higher Certificate in Food Control (HCFC) qualification (see Accreditation and Recognition section).
-Graduates of this course have the opportunity to work in a range of environments related to food control, either in ensuring safety standards or enforcement.
+By covering the requirements of the Chartered Institute of Environmental Health’s (CIEH) Higher Certificate in Food Control (HCFC) qualification, successful graduates of this course are likely to have opportunities to work in a wide range of environments related to food control, either in ensuring safety standards or their enforcement.

 Where our graduates work